KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 (such as temperature, humidity, etc.) for use by KPP routines, such as for calculating rate coefficients.

-If a large number of state variables need to be held in inline code, or require intermediate computation that may be repeated for many rate coefficients, a derived type object should be used for efficiency.
+If a large number of state variables needs to be held in inline code, or require intermediate computation that may be repeated for many rate coefficients, a derived type object should be used for efficiency, e.g.:

-An example of a derived-type object being included:

 .. code-block:: F90